nerfkidjcb/rig/README.md

 Also inside 'Window Manager', ensure workspaces are not wrapped when windows are dragged to the edge of the screen.

+Inside the 'Desktop' application, set the wallpaper to be the one stored in `~/.config/wallpaper.png`.

 Inside the 'Session and Startup' application, under 'Current Session' set the Restart Style of `xfce4-panel` to `Never` (do this for any programs that are running by default and that you don't want - e.g., Firefox will run on start if it was open when the system was powered off).

 Go to 'Keyboard Settings' -> 'Application Shortcuts' and set the following commands: